 - Listen carefully as the messages will include instructions on what is happening and what you should do.

-- Police will attempt to notify non-English speaking people through interpreters and ethnic radio stations, however residents should help look after neighbours who may be elderly, sick or do not speak English.
+- Information should be available in different forms including languages other than English through a variety of media however, residents should help look after neighbours who may be elderly, sick or do not speak English.

 - Protect pets by making sure they can be easily moved if evacuation is necessary.

 - If you are not affected, stay home leaving the roads clear for emergency vehicles.